japila-books/spark-sql-internals/docs/PhysicalOperation.md

+---
+title: PhysicalOperation
+---

-# PhysicalOperation -- Scala Extractor for Destructuring Logical Query Plans
+# PhysicalOperation Scala Extractor

 `PhysicalOperation` is a Scala extractor to <<unapply, destructure a logical query plan>> into a tuple with the following elements: